CEDL2017/homework4-Bi-CycleGAN-for-pix2pix2pix/report.md

 # Homework4 report

 ### What scenario do I apply in?
+I use the built-in data set, horse2zebra, as my first pair of domain transformation.
+As another pair of domain, I use the same horse dataset plus another giraffe dataset I downloaded online.

 ### Qualitative results
 | Domain | Real A | Fake B | Real B | Fake A |